Meet the Team

 NY-based flutist Gina Izzo “Rattles speakers and expectations with stop-time razzle, vocal (flute-talk) and electronic (phaser) effects" (NYC Jazz Record).
 Gina has performed at Lincoln Center Out of Doors, Jazz at Lincoln Center, Carnegie Hall, David Geffen Hall, Merkin Concert Hall, The Public Theater, the Jazz Standard, and the Bang on a Can Festival, among others.
 Gina is the co-founder of the contemporary duo RighteousGIRLS with pianist Erika Dohi.
 RighteousGIRLS’ debut album gathering blue (New Focus Recordings) received 4.5 stars by John Ephland in DownBeat magazine, a 2016 IMPACT Grant, and 2015 New Music USA Project Grant, and featured on Q2 Music, WQXR, and WNYC.

 Gina has worked with National arts organizations in professional development, music programming, management, and marketing including Welltone New Music at Symphony Space, the Paul Taylor Dance Company, the Interlochen Arts Academy, Chamber Music America, and The College of Performing Arts at The New School where she currently serves as Manager of Learning and Engagement at Carnegie Hall.
-Gina's work in professional development and entrepreneurship extends through programming and leading workshops, panels, and as a guest speaker at colleges and institution such as the Berklee College of Music, the Manhattan School of Music, the Colburn School, Chamber Music America's National Conference, among others.
+Gina's work in professional development and entrepreneurship extends through programming and leading workshops and panels at institution such as the Berklee College of Music, the Manhattan School of Music, the Colburn School, Chamber Music America's National Conference, among others.

 Gina received her B.M. from the Manhattan School of Music and M.M from New York University.